andreasspindler/Libpreempt/README.md

 ### Run the tests provided

-The C ++ framework was not developed on a theoretical basis but on the basis of concrete, practical problems.
+The C++ framework was not developed on a theoretical basis but on the basis of concrete, practical "real-time" and "embedded" questions and scenarios.
 These can be found in the form of individual files in the *tests/* subdirectory.

-All tests can be started very easily by simply cloning the repository and calling `make`.
+All tests can be started very easily by cloning the repository and running `make`.

 Example: